20 Notable alumni of

 -

-Richard Jay-Alexander He began his career as a performer and is now recognized as an American Broadway producer and director.
-He served as Executive Director of the New York City office of producer Cameron Mackintosh, which is known for productions including Les Misérables, Cats, The Phantom of the Opera, Miss Saigon, Five Guys Named Moe, Oliver! and Putting It Together.
-Jay-Alexander ran Mackintosh's North American operations for twelve years.
+Richard Jay-Alexander is an American Broadway producer and director.
+He served as Executive Director of the North American Flagship Headquarters, Cameron Mackintosh Inc., for twelve years, known for productions which include Les Misérables, Cats, The Phantom of the Opera, Miss Saigon, Five Guys Named Moe, Oliver! and Putting It Together.

 -